 Will I have to pay an excess?

 All policies come with an insurance excess.
 Put simply, your excess is the amount that you must pay out-of-pocket, on an insurance claim.
-To put this into an example, if your house sustains $3,000 worth of damage and your excess is $1,000, then you must pay $1,000 while your insurer pays the remaining $2,000.
+For example, let’s say your house sustains $3,000 worth of damage and your excess is $1,000.
+Then you must pay $1,000 while your insurer pays the remaining $2,000.